MaterialEyes/exsclaim/README.md

 }
 ```

-Saving the query avoids having to completely reformulate the structure with each new search entry and provides a means to track provenance of the extraction results.
-Additional JSON search query examples can be found in the [test]() folder in the root directory.
+Saving the query avoids having to completely reformulate the structure with each new search entry and establishes provenance for the extraction results.
+Additional JSON search query examples can be found in the [test](https://github.com/eschwenk/exsclaim-prerelease/tree/master/test) folder in the root directory.

-### Query a journal source to extract relevant figures
+### OPTION 1: Query a journal source to extract relevant figures
 With the [nature-exfoliated-MoS2-flakes.json]() search query from above, extract relevant figures by running a <code>JournalScraper</code> through an EXSCLAIM! <code>Pipeline</code>:

 ```python